rust-lang/book/src/ch14-03-cargo-workspaces.md

 In Chapter 12, we built a package that included a binary crate and a library crate.
-As your project develops, you might find that the library crate continues to get bigger and you want to split up your package further into multiple library crates.
-In this situation, Cargo offers a feature called *workspaces* that can help manage multiple related packages that are developed in tandem.
+As your project develops, you might find that the library crate continues to get bigger and you want to split your package further into multiple library crates.
+Cargo offers a feature called *workspaces* that can help manage multiple related packages that are developed in tandem.

 ### Creating a Workspace

 A *workspace* is a set of packages that share the same *Cargo.lock* and output directory.
 Let’s make a project using a workspace—we’ll use trivial code so we can concentrate on the structure of the workspace.
-There are multiple ways to structure a workspace; we’re going to show one common way.
+There are multiple ways to structure a workspace, so we'll just show one common way.
 We’ll have a workspace containing a binary and two libraries.
 The binary, which will provide the main functionality, will depend on the two libraries.
 One library will provide an `add_one` function, and a second library an `add_two` function.